jonnonz1/nz-statute-book/acts/public/2000/referenda-postal-voting-act-2000.md

     (b) includes the Returning Officer's deputy; and (c) includes any person acting under a delegation under section 11(1)
   - **Returning Officer's copy of the roll** means the copy of the referendum roll and the supplementary referendum roll supplied under section 24
-  - **roll identifier number** means the randomly generated number assigned to each elector by the Chief Registrar
+  - **roll identifier number** means the randomly generated number assigned to each elector by the Electoral Commission
   - **supplementary referendum roll** means the list of electors described in section 22(1)
   - **voting paper** ,—
     (a) when used in the definition of returned, and in sections 7(3)(b) and 39 to 50, means the detachable part of a voting paper in the prescribed form: